This post may contain affiliate links. Please see our disclosure policy.

 Just remember to admire your look as you gaze in the mirror afterward!

-The big difference between pomade and gel is the finishing effect plus the feeling of the product when it’s on your hair.
+The big differences between pomade and gel are the finishing effect and the feeling of the product when it’s on your hair.

 Pomade leaves a more natural finish with a flexible styling hold, meaning it’ll stay put but won’t leave visible product clumps in your hair.